benjamin-brady/redactle/README.md

 Play here: https://benjamin-brady.github.io/redactle/

-A guessing game inspired by https://www.redactle.com/ built in svelte.
-The page lods with an article from Wikipedia which is displayed with most of the words redacted.
-The user must guess word's to reveal the content with the objective of guessing the title of the article in as few guesses as possible.

-This is a work in progress; Content is currently hardcoded to 10 articles.
-Content is fetched from Wikipedia's REST API.
-My motivation for starting this is to do away with the 1 game per day limit that redactle.com enforces.
+A puzzle game inspired by https://www.redactle.com/.
+Guess the title of a random Wikipedia article by revealing the words of the article.
+Play as many games as you like; There is no limit.

 ## Developing